gls-1/Gsb/README.md

-# Gsb
+# readme
-Readme

-Gsb is garretts search bar, a wizardly search engine and bootable os for retardation and government commanding.
+gsb

-Gsb is a minimalist, bootable OS that launches apps right in containers of any system for which you have an .iso.
+is a minimalist, bootable OS that launches apps right in containers of any system for which you have an .iso.
 Feel free to throw any file in /gsb, the dump, it will auto generate tags in an index to keep track of everything, which is just a search away.

 Try typing "star wars", when you have all those legally downloaded!